vmware/versatile-data-kit/events/productionizing-jupyter-notebooks/README.md

 - [Feedback](#Feedback)
 - [Where to Find Us](#Where-to-Find-Us)

-## Goals
-- Understand the challenges associated with transitioning notebooks to production.
-- Introduce the VDK solutions to address these challenges.

 ## Agenda
 - Discuss strategies for productionizing Jupyter Notebooks.
 - Showcase hands-on examples of these challenges in the Jupyter UI.